Agriculturist/EmissionsHelper/README.md

 # EmissionsHelper
 An R package to assist with Emissions Modeling Work

 This is a collection of support functions for processing wind models.
 The primary purpose of this package is to simplify data wrangling portion associated with wind models.
+Wind models do not require the complexity of R. To mitigate the complexity, this package seeks to use more intuative scripts for processing data.

 ## Installing EmissionsHelper